stoeps13/connections-doc/source/connectors/admin/r_files_plugin_SPNEGO_config.md

 The minimum requirements for this configuration are Notes 8.5.3 and HCL Connections for Notes plug-in 4.0.
 For best results, use the latest Connections plug-ins for Notes, available on the [HCL Connections catalog](https://xspy.mybluemix.net).

+!!! note
-**Note:** You can deliver configuration settings via Domino managed settings, which is the preferred method.
+    You can deliver configuration settings via Domino managed settings, which is the preferred method.
 For information on delivering account configuration settings via Domino managed settings, see the article on [Using Notes.ini setting to configure Connections integration](http://www-10.lotus.com/ldd/lcwiki.nsf/dx/Using_NotesINI_settings_to_configure_Connections_integration).

 ## Configuration requires cross-realm authentication, but single-realm authentication is in use { .section}